How to Build an Author Email List (With Lead Magnet Ideas)

 How to build an author email list

-You can learn how to build an author email list by following these five simple steps:
+Discover how to build an author email list by following these six steps:

 1. Choose an email service provider

-The first step to successfully building an email list is choosing an email service provider (ESP).
+The first step to successfully building an author email list is choosing an email service provider (ESP).
 As an author, you can use an ESP to manage your subscriber list, send bulk emails, create professional emails, and assess the effectiveness of your email marketing campaigns.
 Some ESPs allow you to use their services free of charge if you're managing a small email list.
 As your mailing list grows, you may start to pay a fee depending on your needs.
-Here are some popular providers that you may consider:

 2. Create a space for an email submission form